AdrKacz/crispy-parakeet/research-proposal.md

 *The living example given above can changed according to the research.*

 **TODO: What else that a panel of people?
 Measuring if the algorithm gives correct result or converges won't help.
-What is important is to examine if the algorithm is one of the correct ones.**
+Indeed, there is no known objective function to approximate.**

+## Application
+*What is my objective, if any?*
+*Which field can benefit from an application of my research?*

+**TODO: Life in the solar system, spacial exploration, live colonisation =/= human colonisation.**

+**TODO: New form of communication, invention, discovery.**

 ## Personal Background